rumchada/bulkrna_preproc/README.md

 docker pull gbolden101/bulk-rna-pipeline:1.0

+Run the Docker Image to Produce the Container

+docker run gbolden101/bulk-rna-pipeline:1.0

-Clone Git Repository
+Clone Git Repository for Nextflow Modules and Script

-If need be, use the test data
+Check the Sample Sheet for CSV structure.
+You can either use the test data or your own

-https://github.com/csoneson/rnaseqworkflow_exampledata
+Download the Test Data or use your own https://github.com/csoneson/rnaseqworkflow_exampledata

 Complete the Command